Toyota recall: 5,000 UK cars affected

-Customer can also check whether their car is involved in the recall using a registration look-up function in the owners section of the Toyota website at www.toyota.co.uk.
+Any owners that want to see if their car is involved in the recall can visit www.toyota.co.uk and head to the registration look-up function in the owners section of the website.